hpc/charliecloud/doc-src/ch-run_desc.rst

 :code:`ch-run` leaves environment variables unchanged, i.e. the host environment is passed through unaltered, except:

 * limited tweaks to avoid significant guest breakage;
 * user-set variables via :code:`--set-env`; and
-* user-unser variables via :code:`--unset-env`.
+* user-unset variables via :code:`--unset-env`.

 This section describes these features.

-The default tweaks happen first, and then :code:`--set-env` and :code:`--unset-env` happen in the order specified on the command line.
+The default tweaks happen first, and then :code:`--set-env` and :code:`--unset-env` in the order specified on the command line.
 The latter two can be repeated arbitrarily many times, e.g. to add/remove multiple variable sets or add only some variables in a file.

 Default behavior
 ----------------